bitgrip/cattlectl/docs/cli/cattlectl_delete.md

 ```
   -h, --help                  help for delete
-      --namespace string      The namespace of the project to list resouces from
+      --namespace string      The namespace of the project to delete resouces from
-      --project-name string   The name of the project to list resouces from
+      --project-name string   The name of the project to delete resouces from
 ```

 ### Options inherited from parent commands